xin1/Agent/教程/GraphMind 2.1-修复2.0的一些问题.md

 ```
+RuntimeError: The following operation failed in the TorchScript interpreter.
+Traceback of TorchScript (most recent call last):
+  File "C:\Users\Administrator\.cache\huggingface\modules\transformers_modules\THUDM\chatglm3-6b\e9e0406d062cdb887444fe5bd546833920abd4ac\modeling_chatglm.py", line 182, in apply_rotary_pos_emb
+    )
+    x_out2 = x_out2.flatten(3)
+    return torch.cat((x_out2, x_pass), dim=-1)
+           ~~~~~~~~~ <--- HERE
+RuntimeError: CUDA out of memory.
+Tried to allocate 20.00 MiB.
+GPU 0 has a total capacity of 44.67 GiB of which 18.94 MiB is free.
+Of the allocated memory 12.13 GiB is allocated by PyTorch, and 27.33 MiB is reserved by PyTorch but unallocated.
+If reserved but unallocated memory is large try setting PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True to avoid fragmentation.
+See documentation for Memory Management  (https://pytorch.org/docs/stable/notes/cuda.html#environment-variables)

 RuntimeError:
-        An attempt has been made to start a new process before the
-        current process has finished its bootstrapping phase.
+        An attempt has been made to start a new process before the current process has finished its bootstrapping phase.